DexterHuang/CyberCodeOnline/contribution/mobile/en/popup-tutorial/has-cache-but-no-equipment.md

 # How to get Equipments?

-It seems like you have equipment caches but havn't used them to print any equipment yet!
+It seems like you have equipment caches but haven't used them to print any equipment yet!
 They look like this in your inventory:
 ![image](https://user-images.githubusercontent.com/18545294/147308888-70f5d24b-258c-429b-8daa-7a1fa7822d0a.png)